 Leveling up a gathering skill allows you to gather higher-level resources of that type.
 It also gives you the ability to see resources of that type listed on your compass map.
 This makes it easier to find that sweet, sweet iron.

 The Five Refining Skills

-As with everything in New World, you level your refining skills by doing.
-And leveling them up you lets you refine higher tiers of resources.
+As with everything in New World, you level by doing.
+Leveling your refining skills you lets you refine higher tiers of resources.